Nick Lampson

-Nicholas Valentino Lampson (born February 14, 1945) is an American politician who is a former Democratic Congressman representing the 22nd Congressional District and the 9th Congressional District of Texas.
-He served five terms in Congress between 1997 and 2009.
+Nicholas Valentino Lampson (born February 14, 1945) is an American politician who represented Texas's 22nd congressional district from 2007 to 2009 and Texas's 9th congressional district before that from 1997 to 2005.

 Early life, education, and early political career

-Lampson is a lifelong resident of Southeast Texas and a second-generation Italian-American.

-Family

-His grandparents came to the United States from Italy one hundred years ago and settled in Stafford, where they had farms and were founding members of their church.
+Lampson was born on February 14, 1945, in Beaumont, Texas, one of six children.
+His grandparents came to the United States from Italy and settled in Stafford, Texas, where they owned farms and were founding members of their church.
 His parents grew up, met, and married in Fort Bend County.
 Lampson's mother and father eventually moved to Beaumont, where he was born.

 Lampson is one of six children born to a welder and a homemaker.
 His father died when he was 12 years old, and Lampson took his first job at that young age sweeping floors to supplement the family's income.
 Lampson's mother received $19 per month from Social Security as long as he stayed in school.
 This money helped his family stay together in those difficult years.
 This would later influence his commitment to protecting Social Security.